anggeching/data-engineering-wiki/Guides/SQL Guide.md

 ## Overview

-This guide is intended to be a general [[SQL]] reference for data engineers.
-It is not specific to any particular [[SQL#[SQL Variants](http://troels.arvin.dk/db/rdbms/)|variant of SQL]].
+This guide is intended to be a general [[data-engineering-wiki/Tools/Programming Languages/SQL]] reference for data engineers.
+It is not specific to any particular [[data-engineering-wiki/Tools/Programming Languages/SQL#[SQL Variants](http://troels.arvin.dk/db/rdbms/)|variant of SQL]].
 It also does not cover every concept or feature of SQL - only the most important or commonly used ones in data engineering.

 > [!info]- ### SQL Learning Resources
 > ![[Learning Resources#SQL Learning Resources]]